Information geometry and entanglement under phase-space deformation through nonsymplectic congruence transformation: Abstract

 \section{Abstract}

 The Fisher-Rao (FR) information matrix is a central object in multiparameter quantum estimation theory.
 The geometry of a quantum state can be envisaged through the Riemannian manifold generated by the FR-metric corresponding to the quantum state.
-Interestingly, any congruence transformation $GL(2n,\mathbb{R})$ in phase-space leaves the FR-distance for Gaussian states invariant.
+Interestingly, any congruence transformation $GL(2n,\mathbb{R})$ in phase space leaves the FR-distance for Gaussian states invariant.
 In the present paper, we investigate whether this isometry affects the entanglement in the bipartite system.
 It turns out that the entanglement-generating congruent transformation depends upon the system and background space.
-To make our study relevant to physical systems, we choose Bopp's shift in phase-space as an example of $GL(2n,\mathbb{R})$, so that the results can be interpreted in terms of noncommutative (NC) phase-space deformation.
-In particular, for quantum gravity models with non-commuting spatial operators and non-commuting momentum operators, if we take Bopp's shift in phase-space as a congruent transformation, then a two-dimensional simple harmonic oscillator exhibits entangled states for an anisotropic oscillator.
-This noncommutative parameter-dependent entanglement ceased for an isotropic oscillator in the same noncommutative background space.
+To make our study relevant to physical systems, we choose Bopp's shift in phase space as an example of $GL(2n,\mathbb{R})$, so that the results can be interpreted in terms of noncommutative (NC) phase-space deformation.
+We provide an estimation of the measure of entangled states over separable states for bipartite Gaussian states under a Bopp's shift.
+Since the dynamics of free oscillators in background NC-space is mathematically equivalent to the dynamics of a charged particle under a homogeneous magnetic field, we provide an outline for a gedankenexperiment through photocurrent measurement in order to determine the effects of congruent transformation on the distinguishibility of Gaussian states.